Muse Video logoMuse Video

 Can Muse Video generate audio with video?+

-The reference says Muse Video is designed with native audio, so the page can talk about audio direction as part of the prompt.
-It should not invent supported audio formats, voice tools, music libraries, or licensing details unless those are confirmed by an official source.
+The reference says Muse Video is designed with native audio, so audio direction belongs in the prompt.
+Supported audio formats, voice tools, music libraries, and licensing details still need official confirmation before they are treated as product facts.

 How do I write a good Muse Video prompt?+